-This is one of my favorite things to use and one of the best tinder for fire!
-Either dry cotton balls or ones soaked in petroleum jelly will make a great fire starter.
+This is one of my favorite things to use and one of the best tinder for fire starting!
+Either dry cotton balls or ones soaked in petroleum jelly makes the best homemade fire starter.

 The dry ones will burn for 20 seconds or so.
 Greased-up cotton balls will burn up to 5 minutes, making them fantastic fire starting materials!

-A lighter is a must-have item for any survivalist!
+A lighter is a must-have item with a fire tinder kit for any survivalist!
 As I always say, have one in the house, one in the bug out bag, one in the car, and one in your daypack or purse.

 They will not blow out in the wind!
 Genius!

 Who would have thought, tampons can also be an effective fire starter?
 The cotton fibers, when separated, make great tinder.